 If you are interested in F-1 status because you would like to obtain Optional Practical Training (OPT) or Curricular Practical Training (CPT) employment authorization, please note that you will need to be in F-1 status for at least one academic year before you will be eligible.

 Please also note that the acceptable timing of a Change of Status to F-1 application is complex.
-There is a 30-day “window” within which the start date of the new F-1 status must occur.
 You must be able to legally maintain your current nonimmigrant status up until (or beyond) 30 days before the start date on the Form I-20.
-The Change of Status request may be submitted to Immigration up to 90 days early.
-For a change to F-1, then, that means it can be received at Immigration as many as 120 days prior to the program start date on the I-20.
+The Change of Status request may be submitted to Immigration up to 120 days before the start date on your I-20.

 How do I get from the airport/train station to TU?